top of page

 "Building a personal relationship with each of my students is integral to my holistic approach.
 My goal is to develop fluent readers and articulate writers with dazzling communication skills.
 Coupled with social-emotional development, this strong foundation is the platform to help students develop their personal voice and the confidence to use it in impactful ways."

-Mrs. Hewitt lives with her husband, their Yorkie Olivia, and their new puppy Matilda.
+Mrs. Hewitt lives with her husband, their Yorkie Olivia, and their puppy Matilda.
 Outside of school hours, Mrs. Hewitt enjoys tutoring international students for English.
-She has four adult children and three grandchildren.
+She has four adult children and four grandchildren.
 One of her sons and his wife are also in education.
 Mrs. Hewitt LOVES to read and share her love of reading with her students.
 She also enjoys playing board games...except Monopoly!
 A true Texan, she loves chips and queso and any kind of Mexican food.

 hewitt